 As of November 29, 2012, Stephens Inc., one of the joint bookrunning managers and one of the selling stockholders for this offering, and certain of its affiliates beneficially owned 7,316,812 shares, or approximately 22.3%, of our common stock.
-After completion of this offering, Stephens Inc. and its affiliates will own 5,725,191 shares, or approximately 16.7%, of our common stock, assuming the number of shares we issue in this offering is the same as set forth on the cover of this prospectus supplement and no exercise of the underwriters' over-allotment option.
+After completion of this offering, Stephens Inc. and its affiliates will own 5,503,617 shares, or approximately 16.1%, of our common stock, assuming no exercise of the underwriters' over-allotment option.
 Douglas H. Martin, one of our directors, is an Executive Vice President of Stephens Inc. The selling stockholders that are affiliates of Stephens Inc. are Douglas H. Martin, another senior officer of Stephens Inc. and various entities owned by or established for the benefit of members of Warren A. Stephens' family.
 Stephens Inc. is beneficially owned by a trust for Mr. Stephens.